 But, if the man would adopt the boy as a son and therefore have him close to him and provide the boy with wealth and influence, it would have nothing to do at all with the misery the boy lived in.
 That would only show the nature and the mind of the rich man, and what he enjoys himself.

-After the Passover the people depart from Egypt and arrive in the desert through the Red Sea.
-There the people get the tabernacle, wherein God lives amongst His people.
-They can also get sacrifice services by which they are able to approach God and remain connected to Him.
+After the Passover the people leave Egypt and come in the wilderness through the Red Sea.
+There the people get the tabernacle, wherein God dwells amongst His people.
+They are also given a sacrificial service through which they can draw near to God and remain connected to Him.
 This is being described in the book of Leviticus.
-After Leviticus comes Numbers where the journey through the desert is being described and the means God provides for that journey.
-The pictures of Leviticus you can find in the New Testament, in the teachings of the letter to the Hebrews and the pictures of Numbers you find back in the two letters to the Corinthians.
+After Leviticus comes Numbers where the journey through the wilderness is being described and the means God provides for that journey.
+The pictures of the book of Leviticus you can find in the New Testament, in the teachings of the letter to the Hebrews and the pictures of the book of Numbers you find back in the two letters to the Corinthians.

 Before the people enter the promised land, they camped for a certain time in the plains of Moab.
 That is where Moses held his big speech.
 You find that in the book of Deuteronomy.
-In the first chapters of that book he gives a review, but after that he looks forward, to everything that was awaiting the people in the promised land.
-In the New Testament you then arrive at the letter to the Philippians.
-That letter is about the Christian who is still yet on earth, but his whole heart focused on heaven.
+In the first chapters of that book he gives a review, thereafter he looks forward, to everything that was awaiting the people in the promised land.
+In the New Testament you then come to the letter to the Philippians.
+That letter is about the Christian who is still yet on earth, but his whole heart is focused on heaven.

 After the book of Deuteronomy comes the book of Joshua.
-The people have passed over the Jordan and entered Canaan.
+The people went through the Jordan and entered the land of Canaan.
 In the New Testament you find this in the letter to the Ephesians.
-Just like Israel had to take possession of the land that God gave, you are being taught through the letter to the Ephesians to take possession of what your spiritual property is in the heavenly places.
+Just as Israel had to take possession of the land that God gave, you are being taught in the letter to the Ephesians to take possession of what your spiritual property is in the heavenly places.